Hannah Benka-Coker: Freetown Secondary School for Girls

 She organized a group of close family members and friends to plan a school that would offer a comprehensive, world-class education program for girls.
 One of her friends was Maisie Osora, the British wife of a Sierra Leonean clergyman, who was a teacher at the Annie Walsh Memorial School.

 On 20 January 1926, the Freetown Secondary School for Girls opened at Garrison and Gloucester Streets with a student body of twenty girls.
-Osora was principal and Benka-Coker was as vice-principal.
+Osora was principal and Benka-Coker was vice-principal.

 The Freetown School for Girls was the only school that had classes from Kindergarten through Secondary School.

 Eventually, Hannah became the school principal.
 During her tenure she accepted students from all over West Africa regardless of creed or tribe.
 The school moved to Tower Hill in Freetown and became a boarding school.
 Students flocked from The Gambia, The Gold Coast and Nigeria.

 In 1944, Benka-Coker was awarded an MBE for her services to education.